pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Panels.rst

     whatever the current panel is doing and dismisses it.

 Some panels contain scrolling areas when their contents are too large to fit.
-You can scroll a panel using a scroll wheel, the scrollbar on the right (drag with mouse or pinch), or the :shortcut:`Up` and :shortcut:`Down` arrow keys (or Up/Down trackpad/joystick buttons on a VR controller).
+You can scroll a panel using a mouse scroll wheel (with the cursor over the scrollable element), the scrollbar on the right (drag with mouse or pinch), or the :shortcut:`Up` and :shortcut:`Down` arrow keys (or Up/Down trackpad/joystick buttons on a VR controller).
 The same is true for long dropdown lists.

 .. admonition:: VR Only